Atlanta Breach of Trust Lawyers

 A breach of trust occurs when one party acts in a way that breaks the terms of an established professional relationship, leading to harm to the other party.
 Breaches of trust typically refer to business and contractual relationships, such as that of the bank/customer, doctor/patient, beneficiary/trustee, guardian/ward, principal/agent, and attorney/client.

 Two parties do not need a contract to have a fiduciary relationship – one in which each party owes duties of care to the other.
 They can have an understanding or a history of professional dealings with one another.
 A breach of trust is similar to a breach of fiduciary duty – they both represent instances in which one party breaks a contract, abuses power, or fails to carry out the standard duties of his/her position, causing harm to the other party.
-If this sounds like your situation, contact Butler Prather LLP in Atlanta.
+If this sounds like your situation, contact an Atlanta breach of trust attorney at Butler Prather LLP.

 By law, a “breach of trust” is any violation of duties or of the terms of a trust, such as a contract.
 Breaking a promise, betraying someone’s confidence, or failing to obey duties of care may all be breaches of trust.
 The action does not have to be intentional, malicious, or “willful misappropriation” to qualify as a breach of trust.
 A breach of trust due to negligence or carelessness may also be grounds to file a claim.
 A breach of trust can take many forms, such as: